-From the initial analysis the Company has not set targets or KPIs to review the impact of actual or potential climate related risks as the impact on the Company in terms of physical and transition risk are not deemed material at this stage to its business model from the internal reviews conducted.
+From the internal reviews conducted.
 In terms of supply chain risks, these are also not considered critical as the Company has a policy of maintaining sufficient quantities of spares and consumables for its operations to continue operations until alternative supplies can organised.